Dcroix/RSamplingz/README.md

 ## Overview
 Package for Sampling which contains the following functions:
-* Yamane's Equation whereby user can specify the sampling error (**Yamane**) P.S.
-I once gave a training on the use of this package and many prefers others.
+* Yamane's Equation whereby user can specify the sampling error (**Yamane**) **Notice** I once gave a training on the use of this package and many prefer others.
 This package provides other alternatives to compute for your sample.
 * Yamane's Equation with 95% or 99% Confidence Level (**Yamane95** / **Yamane99**),
 * Stratified Random Sampling with Equal Allocation - 95% or 99% Confidence Level (**SRRequal95** / **SRRequal99**),